SAP-samples/hda-cross-pm-samples/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# HDA-CROSS-PM-SAMPLES
+# SAP HANA Database & Analytics Cross PM Samples

 ## Description
-Samples, Tutorials and Use cases by HD&A Cross PM Team for HD&A Products.
+Samples, tutorials, and use cases for SAP HANA database and analytics products, including  SAP Datasphere, SAP Analytics Cloud, and more.
 This is an ongoing project.
 This is what is currently available:

 ### Tutorials:
 1. End-to-end scenarios for SAP Datasphere: In this tutorial series, you will learn some of the very important features of SAP Datasphere including: